paul-nechifor/lemon-cake/readme.md

 - It will return:

-    - a list of numbers of bytes of the machine code. all the bytes representing position dependent numbers will be 0.
+    - a list of numbers of bytes of the machine code.
+All the bytes representing position dependent numbers will be 0.
-    - a list of pairs representing numbers to be overriden where the elements are:
+    - a list of pairs representing numbers to be overridden where the elements are:
         - the offset where to write to
         - the number of bytes
         - the value. this number needs the program origin added to it before